GabeScott/standard-works-vault/General Conference/1990 April - Blessed Are the Merciful.md

 Let us be more merciful.
 Let us get the arrogance out of our lives, the conceit, the egotism.
 Let us be more compassionate, gentler, filled with forbearance and patience and a greater measure of respect one for another.
 In so doing, our very example will cause others to be more merciful, and we shall have greater claim upon the mercy of God who in His love will be generous toward us.

 “For behold, are we not all beggars?
-Do we not all depend upon the same Being, even God, for all the substance which we have, for both food and raiment, and for gold, and for silver, and for all the riches which we have of every kind? ...
+Do we not all depend upon the same Being, even God, for all the substance which we have, for both food and raiment, and for gold, and for silver, and for all the riches which we have of every kind? …

-“And now, if God, who has created you, on whom you are dependent for your lives and for all that ye have and are, doth grant unto you whatsoever ye ask that is right, ...
-O then, how ye ought to impart of the substance that ye have one to another.”
-(Mosiah 4:19, 21.)
+“And now, if God, who has created you, on whom you are dependent for your lives and for all that ye have and are, doth grant unto you whatsoever ye ask that is right, … O then, how ye ought to impart of the substance that ye have one to another” ([[Mosiah 4.19|Mosiah 4:19, 21]][[Mosiah 4.21|]]).

 So spoke King Benjamin.
 To which I add that the power of the Master is certain and His word is sure.
 He will keep His promise toward those who are compassionate.
-“Blessed are the merciful: for they shall obtain mercy.”
-(Matt.
-5:7.)
+“Blessed are the merciful: for they shall obtain mercy” ([[Matthew 5.7|Matt.
+5:7]]).

 I am confident that a time will come for each of us when, whether because of sickness or infirmity, of poverty or distress, of oppressive measures against us by man or nature, we shall wish for mercy.
 And if, through our lives, we have granted mercy to others, we shall obtain it for ourselves.

-“For thus saith the Lord—I, the Lord, am merciful and gracious unto those who fear me, and delight to honor those who serve me in righteousness and in truth unto the end.
+“For thus saith the Lord—I, the Lord, am *merciful* and gracious unto those who fear me, and delight to honor those who serve me in righteousness and in truth unto the end.

-“Great shall be their reward and eternal shall be their glory.”
-(D&C 76:5–6; italics added.)
+“Great shall be their reward and eternal shall be their glory” ([[D&C 76.5|D&C 76:5–6]][[D&C 76.6|]]; italics added).

 Of these things I bear witness as I testify that God our Eternal Father lives, that He is a God of mercy, that His Son gave His life in a great merciful atonement for each of us, and that we shall be the beneficiaries of that mercy as we extend it to others, in the name of Jesus Christ, amen.